reactor/reactor/README.md

 ### Routing

-Reactor includes three different kinds of routing for assigned consumers: broadcast, random, and round-robin.
-This means that, of the given `Consumer`s assigned to the same `Selector`, the routing will determine whether to execute all the consumers, one of them randomly selected, or one of them selected in a round robin fashion.
+Reactor includes three different kinds of routing for assigned consumers: broadcast, random, round-robin, first, and last.
+This means that, of the given `Consumer`s assigned to the same `Selector`, the routing will determine whether to execute all the consumers, one of them randomly selected, one of them selected in a round robin fashion, the first matching consumer, or the last matching consumer.
 The default is to use broadcast routing.

 ---